 Soil and Water Testing

 Water testing is also done through the K-State Soil Testing Laboratory.
 We only test water for irrigation quality, NOT for bacteria or drinking water quality.
 An irrigation water quality test shows the level of soluble salts (salinity) and sodium in your water that may cause problems for your plants.
-You can bring your water samples to our main reception desk during business hours to complete the paperwork, pay the fee, and have your sample submitted to the lab.
-Your results will typically be available in 2-3 weeks and will include written recommendations of whether or not you can use your well water for irrigation safely.
+Instructions for collecting a water sample for testing are below, under "FAQ's".

 How much does a soil or water test cost?